cerner/terra-core/packages/terra-status-view/docs/UPGRADEGUIDE.md

 ## Changes from version 3 to version 4

 ### Props
+* **Removed** children prop.
+This has been replaced by `buttonAttrs`.
+Please provide an array of objects that contain terra-button properties to `buttonAttrs`.
 * **Removed** default behaviour of rendering an error view.
 Please provide props.
 * **Removed** the `custom` variant.
 Use first class props `title`, `message`, or `customGlyph` to render the respective sockets, or override a variant's sockets.